Which Cleric Domain and Deity Should You Choose in Baldur’s Gate 3?

 Best Cleric Domain in Baldur’s Gate 3

-If you ask us, the best Domain to choose for your Cleric is the either Life Domain or the War Domain.
-The latter is the stereotypical choice for a Cleric, but with good reason since it allows you to heal and buff allies on the field.
-The latter, on the other hand, is great for Clerics that don’t want to be shoehorned into a support role.
-The Tempest Domain works for this purpose as well if you prefer lightning magic instead of traditional swordplay.
+If you ask me, the best Domain to choose for your Cleric is either the Life Domain or the War Domain.
+The former is the stereotypical choice for a Cleric, but with good reason, since it allows players to heal and buff allies on the field.
+Conversely, the latter is excellent for Clerics who don’t want to be shoehorned into a support role.
+The Tempest Domain also works for this purpose if you prefer lightning magic instead of traditional swordplay.

 Baldurs-Gate-3-Life-Domain-Cleric